 28 July 1978: First game for goalkeeper Paul Barron (friendly v B. Dortmund) which Arsenal won 1-0.
 Barron came on as a sub for Pat Jennings.

-28 July 1989: Sigurður Jónsson known as Siggi signed from Sheffield Wednesday for £475,000 but his time with Arsenal was plagued with injury and he only made 8 appearance.
-He was voted one of the 10 top Icelandic players of all time.
+28 July 1989: Sigurður Jónsson known as Siggi signed from Sheffield Wednesday for £475,000 but his time with Arsenal was plagued with injury and he only made 8 appearances.
+He was subsequently voted one of the 10 top Icelandic players.

 28 July 2000: Overmars and Petit signed for Barcelona.
 At €40.6 million Overmars was the most expensive Dutch player of all time but injuries inhibited his style and he rarely showed the quality that he had delivered at Arsenal.
 Including wages he cost Barcelona around £4,000,000 a game.